Credit: Farm Transparency Project

 Animals Australia team

-Disturbing footage captured by FTP investigators led to two ABC 7.30 reports and made clear just how much pigs – whether factory-farmed, free-range or RSPCA Approved – suffer in cruel carbon dioxide gassing systems.
+The disturbing footage captured by FTP investigators led to two ABC 7.30 reports and made clear just how much pigs — whether factory-farmed, free-range or RSPCA Approved — suffer in cruel carbon dioxide gassing systems.
 These sensitive, intelligent animals were filmed screaming out in fear and pain, and gasping for air.

 Caring Australians were horrified to see (and hear) terrified pigs thrashing in agony, and naturally asked the question, “how can this be legal?.”

-On Friday afternoon, Animals Australia filed a proceeding in the Supreme Court of Victoria against Victorian meat industry regulator, Primesafe, and the Benalla slaughterhouse.
-With pig gassing routine not just in Australia but in many parts of the world, this will be a globally significant legal test case that will shine a spotlight on animal suffering on a mass scale.
+With pig gassing routine not just in Australia, but in many parts of the world, this is a globally significant legal test case that will help shine a spotlight on animal suffering on a mass scale.

-Christmas is a peak time of suffering for pigs, so rather than ‘winding down’, we’ll be spending these days preparing to give pigs the representation that they need and deserve — in Victoria’s Supreme Court.
 This is a world-first litigation and the complexity of it makes it both challenging and expensive — but we know the pigs need us and we’re determined to do everything we can to spare these sensitive, social animals from cruel gas chambers.

 DONATE NOW